As a coach on LinkedIn, marketing is one of the things that will determine whether or not you will be financially successful.

 Below some of the ways you will work with your client in different areas of their life;

-Honour and privilege are one of the greatest joys of running a life coaching business.
+Honour and privilege are some of the greatest joys of running a life coaching business.

 Below are some easy coaching strategies that you can use to motivate your clients.